 Services that are covered for you What you must pay when you get these services Minimum of a two (2) days of prior hospitalization to qualify for Skilled Nursing Facility admission.
 Referral and/or authorization may be required.
 Please contact plan for details.
 Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost-sharing.
 Each counseling attempt includes up to four face-to-face visits. benefits.
 12 Visits of Smoking and Tobacco Cessation Counseling offered in addition to Medicare covered visits Referral may be required.
 Please contact the plan for details.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic \$0 Copay peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Supervised Exercise Therapy (SET) \$0 Copay SET is covered for members who have symptomatic peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Chapter 4.
+Benefits Chart (what is covered and what you pay SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Referral and/or authorization may be required.
-Please contact plan for details. \$0 Copay Transportation Services Trips are unlimited for health related, plan approved Unlimited trips locations.
-Referral may be required.
-Please contact plan for details. \$0 Copay Urgently needed services Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Please contact plan for details.
+Transportation Services \$0 Copay Trips are unlimited for health related, plan approved locations.
+Unlimited trips Referral may be required.
+Please contact plan for details.
+Urgently needed services \$0 Copay Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.